ymikasa/free-ibm-cloud-kubernetes-hosting-for-beginner/README.md

-# Free IBM Cloud Kubernetes hosting for beginners
+# Free IBM Cloud Kubernetes Hosting for Beginners

 How to use IBM Cloud Kubernetes(30days Free), Cloudflare DNS(and flarectl), Let's Encrypt(and cert-manager), and Isito Ingress Gateway(and VirtualService) for Powershell windows user.